samarsinghal/appmod-blueprints/docs/Argo-Rollouts-Metrics-Driven-Deployment.md

           - name: service-name # Must match the Analysis Templates spec.args.name variable
             value: tomcat-example # This targets the deployment with the given workload being updated.
       - setWeight: 40
-      - pause: {duration: 1} # Adding a second to test a change to the rollout
+      - pause: {duration: 1} # Adding a second to test a change to the rollout.
       - setWeight: 60
       - pause: {duration: 1}
       - setWeight: 80 # Once finishing testing 80% weight it deploys the remaining 20%.